|

 Prior to participating in a clinical experience, each student must provide documentation of the following:

-Clinical practice requirements involve costs not covered by tuition, room, and board and will be the responsibility of the student.
+Clinical practice requirements involve costs not covered by tuition or room and board and will be the responsibility of the student.

 Attendance